The400MillionDollarCorporation/xorox/frontend/IRIS_BRAND_COLORS_GUIDE.md

-# 🌸 Iris Brand Colors Guide - ZoroX
+# 🌸 Iris Brand Colors Guide - Iris

 ## 🎨 **Brand Color System Overview**

-ZoroX now features a beautiful iris-inspired color palette that reflects the natural elegance and vibrancy of the iris flower.
+Iris now features a beautiful iris-inspired color palette that reflects the natural elegance and vibrancy of the iris flower.
 The color system is designed to be both visually appealing and highly functional across all components.

 ## 🌈 **Iris Brand Color Palette**